DNSSEC20

 Purpose

-- Verify that the NSEC or NSEC3 type bitmap at the zone apex accurately reflects the RR types actually present in the zone.
-An incomplete (subset) bitmap enables cache poisoning via RFC 8198 aggressive negative caching and replay attacks (see Petr Špaček, ISC, 2021-11-30, “Type Bitmap: Subset - Broken”).
+- An incomplete (subset) bitmap enables cache poisoning via RFC 8198 aggressive negative caching and replay attacks (see Petr Špaček, ISC, 2021-11-30, “Type Bitmap: Subset - Broken”).

 Preconditions And Inputs